ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section applies if the group uses (also) the group mode of Group OSCORE.

-* For the Signature Encryption Algorithm 'sign_enc_alg' used to encrypted messages protected with the group mode, the Group Manager SHOULD use AES-CCM-16-64-128 (COSE algorithm encoding: 10) as default value.
+* For the Signature Encryption Algorithm 'sign_enc_alg' used to encrypt messages protected with the group mode, the Group Manager SHOULD use AES-CCM-16-64-128 (COSE algorithm encoding: 10) as default value.

 The Group Manager SHOULD use the following default values for the Signature Algorithm 'sign_alg' and related parameters 'sign_params', consistently with the "COSE Algorithms" registry {{COSE.Algorithms}}, the "COSE Key Types" registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" registry {{COSE.Elliptic.Curves}}.